May 17, 2022

 The governing body of the GTLNC may be referred to as the “Council” or “Governing Board.”
 The members of the Council may be referred to as “members” or “directors.”

-Every act done or decision made by a simple majority vote by the board members present and voting, including abstentions, which act as a “yes” vote at a meeting at which a quorum is present shall be regarded as the act of the Council, unless otherwise required by these Bylaws or the law.
+Every motion passed by a simple majority vote by the Council members present and voting, excluding abstentions, which do not count toward the voting total, at a meeting at which a quorum is present shall be regarded as the act of the Council, unless otherwise required by these Bylaws or the law.
 Governing Board members may not vote by proxy.

 The Council shall have, subject to the limitations of the Plan for a Citywide System of Neighborhood Councils and applicable City, State and Federal laws and regulations, and in compliance with these Bylaws, the power to engage in any legal act or activity for which a neighborhood council may be organized in the City of Los Angeles.

 The Council has an inherent interest in many issues which transcend its boundaries.
-As such, the Council may participate in wider-ranging political processes, meet with other groups, and enter into agreements with other Neighborhood Council organizations.
-Unless otherwise determined or designated by the Council, the President may designate one or more members or stakeholders to attend and participate on behalf of the Council in such meetings and organizations.
+The President may, by announcement at a regular or special board meeting, appoint one or more Stakeholders or Board Members as liaisons to attend and participate on behalf of the Council in such meetings and organizations.